kubewarden/docs/docs/howtos/telemetry/10-opentelemetry-qs.md

   <link rel="canonical" href="https://docs.kubewarden.io/howtos/telemetry/opentelemetry-qs"/>
 </head>

-[OpenTelemetry](https://opentelemetry.io/) is a Cloud Native Computing Foundation framework for observability.
+[OpenTelemetry](https://opentelemetry.io/) is a CNCF (Cloud Native Computing Foundation) framework for observability.
 It enables your microservices to provide metrics, logs and traces.

-Kubewarden's components are instrumented with the OpenTelemetry SDK, reporting data to an OpenTelemetry collector -- called the agent.
+Kubewarden's components using the OpenTelemetry SDK, report data to an OpenTelemetry collector -- called the agent.

-This guide explains how to deploy the OpenTelemetry collector using the `sidecar` mode by leveraging the official Kubernetes Helm chart.
+This guide explains how to deploy the OpenTelemetry collector in `sidecar` mode by using the official Kubernetes Helm chart.

-This is the most trivial deployment pattern of OpenTelemetry, the final setup will look like this:
+This is a simple deployment pattern using OpenTelemetry.
+Its final setup looks like this:

-- Each Pod of the Kubewarden stack (Policy Server, Controller) will have a OpenTelemetry sidecar.
+- Each Pod of the Kubewarden stack (Policy Server, Controller) has an OpenTelemetry sidecar.
 - The sidecar receives tracing and monitoring information from the Kubewarden component via the OpenTelemetry Protocol (OTLP)
-- The OpenTelemetry collector will:
+- The OpenTelemetry collector:
-  - Send the trace events to a central Jaeger instance
+  - Sends the trace events to a central Jaeger instance
-  - Expose Prometheus metrics on a specific port
+  - Exposes Prometheus metrics on a specific port

-The Kubewarden Helm chart does not intend to cover all the possible deployment scenarios of the OpenTelemetry collector.
+The Kubewarden Helm chart doesn't cover all the possible deployment scenarios of the OpenTelemetry collector.
-Because of that, it's also possible to configure Kubewarden to send data to an OpenTelemetry collector that is deployed by the user.
-This is covered as part of [this guide](./40-custom-otel-collector.md).
+It's also possible to configure Kubewarden to send data to an OpenTelemetry collector deployed by the user.
+Documentation for that scenario is in the [custom OpenTelemetry guide](./40-custom-otel-collector.md).

-Let's first deploy OpenTelemetry in a Kubernetes cluster, so we can reuse it in the next sections that will address specifically tracing and metrics.
+You first deploy OpenTelemetry in a Kubernetes cluster, so you can use it in the following sections addressing tracing and metrics.

 ## Setting up a Kubernetes cluster

-> This section gives step-by-step instructions to create a
+> This section has step-by-step instructions to create a
 > Kubernetes cluster with an ingress controller enabled.
 >
 > Feel free to skip this section if you already have a Kubernetes
 > cluster where you can define Ingress resources.

-We are going to create a testing Kubernetes cluster using [minikube](https://minikube.sigs.k8s.io/docs/).
+You can create a testing Kubernetes cluster using [minikube](https://minikube.sigs.k8s.io/docs/).

-minikube has many backends, in this case we will use the [kvm2](https://minikube.sigs.k8s.io/docs/drivers/kvm2/) driver which relies on libvirt.
+Minikube has many backends, for this case you can use the [kvm2](https://minikube.sigs.k8s.io/docs/drivers/kvm2/) driver which relies on libvirt.

-Assuming `libvirtd` is properly running on your machine, issue the following command:
+Assuming `libvirtd` is correctly running on your machine, issue the following command:

 ```console
 minikube start --driver=kvm2
 ```

-The command will produce an output similar to the following one:
+The command produces output similar to the following one:

 ```console
 $ minikube start --driver=kvm2